 The editor and writers at See Chicago Dance (SCD) strive to present fair and equitable coverage of Chicago’s multifaceted dance community.
 The only requirement for consideration for reviews and previews is that a production must be entered by the producing artists/company on the SCD calendar, a free service.
-Artists needn't be SCD members or use SCD services to be eligible for coverage by our critics.
-We highly recommend posting your production details at least four weeks in advance of opening night, or no later than the 15th of the month prior, as editorial assignments are made in advance and at the discretion of the editor.
+Artists needn't be SCD members, purchase advertisements or use SCD services to be eligible for coverage by our critics.
+Decisions about the month ahead begin on or before the 10th, so it highly recommended you post your events at least 4-6 weeks ahead.
+Editorial assignments are made at the discretion of the editor and according to budgetary restrictions.
+Coverage is not guaranteed.

-Features, previews and reviews seek to provide coverage for companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
+Features, previews and reviews seek to offer commentary on companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
 The editor shall ensure balance and fairness in assignments, and in the tone and quality of publicized materials, with the goal of educating, informing and inspiring our readers.

 See Chicago Dance adheres to journalistic ethical standards of practice similar to those of any other news outlet.
 The editor and writers function independently from SCD organizational programs, maintaining curatorial and financial separation from executive staff and the board of directors.